 If you already have an older version of ALOHA: It is best to install the new ALOHA application in the same folder as your previous version.
 This will replace the old application with the new one, while still maintaining all of your settings.
 Any chemical information that you have added to the chemical library will not be saved and you will need to re-enter that information.

 ALOHA's help topics include an example problem that you can work through to familiarize yourself with the program.
 You can also download the ALOHA Examples (PDF), which has three additional step-by-step fictional example scenarios.(53pp, 2 MB, About PDF)

-For additional information on using ALOHA (such as FAQs, a Level of Concern guide, tools for importing threat zones into Esri's ArcGIS products, and the Ask.
+For additional information on using ALOHA (such as FAQs, a Level of Concern guide, tools for importing threat zones into Esri's ArcMap, and the Ask.
 Dr. ALOHA articles), see the ALOHA pages on the NOAA Office of Response and Restoration site.

-- Updated chemical library, including new DIPPR chemical data and new Levels of Concern (AEGLs and ERPGs).
+- Updated chemical library with new Levels of Concern (AEGLs, ERPGs, and PACs).

 - Revised helps.